zenml-io/zenml/docs/book/misc/best-practices.md

 #### Use unique pipeline names across projects, especially if used with the same metadata store

-Pipeline names are their unique identifiers, as such using the same name for different pipelines will create a mixed history of runs between the two pipelines.
+Pipeline names are their unique identifiers, so using the same name for different pipelines will create a mixed history of runs between the two pipelines.

 #### Check which integrations are required for registering a stack component

-You can do so by running zenml flavor list and installing the integration(s) if missing with zenml integration install.
+You can do so by running `zenml flavor list` and installing the integration(s) if missing with `zenml integration install`.

-#### Initialize the zenml repository in the root of the source code tree of a project, even if it's optional
+#### Initialize the ZenML repository in the root of the source code tree of a project, even if it's optional

 This will set the zenml project root for the project and ...